memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage](./s08b_fig03.png)

-Then, when the form is submitted, the app should update the `BattleshipShot` based on the form data in the database, redirect the browser to the `index` page, and display a success message using the flash, like this:
+Then, when the form is submitted, the app should update the `RpgCharacter` based on the form data in the database, redirect the browser to the `index` page, and display a success message using the flash, like this:

 ![A screen shot of a webpage](./s08b_fig04.png)